Barron Trump Given A Gift From The Government Of Mongolia: A Horse Named Victory

 — Stephanie Grisham (@PressSec) July 31, 2019

-It may be more than just ceremony, however.
-Washington Examiner writer Joel Gehrke posits that, in gifting the equine to Barron, Mongolia is sending a message to China and Russia.
+It may be more than just a ceremony, however.
+Washington Examiner writer Joel Gehrke posits that, in gifting the horse to Barron, Mongolia is sending a message to China and Russia.
 Gehrke points out that horses have, for millennia, been a symbol of the Central-East Asian nation’s military might.
 What’s more, Mongolia is bordered by China and Russia.

 “[The name ‘Victory’] points to the strategic significance of the relationship between the United States and Mongolia..
 The meeting [between Trump and Battulga] is a clear warning to China and Russia that the U.S. has friends in their backyard,” Gehrke writes.

 As for Barron, this isn’t the first time that he’s received a gift from a foreign country.
 Back in July 2018, as The Inquisitr reported at the time, the FIFA Men’s World Cup had recently concluded, having been hosted by Russia.
 Russian President Vladimir Putin was in town, and he presented Barron with a game-used soccer ball from the tournament.
-Unfortunately for the young lad, who is himself a big soccer fan and a player, he won’t be able to keep the ball: such souvenirs are considered “gifts of state” and, like all of the other hundreds of gifts American dignitaries have received over the years, it will be kept in a museum.
+Unfortunately for the young lad, who is a big soccer fan and a player himself, won’t be able to keep the ball.
+Such souvenirs are considered “gifts of state” and, like all of the other hundreds of gifts American dignitaries have received over the years, will be kept in a museum.